catamphetamine/react-pages/README.md

 The possible `options` are

   * `headers` — HTTP Headers JSON object
-  * `authentication` — set to `false` to disable sending the authentication token as part of the HTTP request, set to a String to pass it as an `Authorization: Bearer` token
+  * `authentication` — set to `false` to disable sending the authentication token as part of the HTTP request, set to a String to pass it as an `Authorization: Bearer ${token}` token
   * `progress(percent, event)` — for tracking HTTP request progress (e.g. file upload)

 ### File upload